qwertytoki/whyq_lunch_evaluation/README.md

 evaluate weekly lunch to improve our lunch choice.

-Rough introductions
+## Rough introductions

-[Lunch list with evaluation points]
+### Lunch list with evaluation points

-1 Get Next week's Company's Lunch menus weekly, every Monday 9am(Batch) 2 Show next week's menu with evaluation points, points are 1.0 ~ 5.0 3 we can see comments in every lunch menus when user click the menu
+1. Get Next week's Company's Lunch menus weekly, every Monday 9am(Batch)
+2. Show next week's menu with evaluation points, points are 1.0 ~ 5.0
+3. we can see comments in every lunch menus when user click the menu

-[Ranking of Lunch]
+### Ranking of Lunch

-we can see overall ranking of lunch.
+1. we can see overall ranking of lunch.

-[Evaluate lunch]
+### Evaluate daily lunch
-1 User can see today's lunch list
+1. User can see today's lunch list
-2 select the lunch
+2. select the lunch
-3 evaluate with comment. evaluate is 1.0~5.0 points
+3. evaluate with comment. evaluate is 1.0~5.0 points